 Captain Samuel W. Smith of Company I was promoted to major.

 |June 27 – 29||Deep Bottom, New Market Road and Darbytown Road|

 |August 13 – 20||Fair Oaks and Darbytown Road|

 |December 3||Major Smith retired due to his wounds.|

-Surrendered 15 officers and 130 men under Lt.
-Colonel Taylor.
+The regiment surrendered 15 officers and 130 men under Lieutenant Colonel Taylor.